Rubberverse/fluxer-selfhosted/README.md

 ## What the Containerfile does

 At production stage, instead of running it as root, it chowns everything as `node:node` user with 555 permissions before forking off to node:node user and running the image.
 It also installs rust toolchain very early on in the image, I didn't bother installing wasm-pack as it manually figures it out and does it by itself.

+## Should you run this?

+Probably not.
+A lot of things are hardcoded in code so some silly things such as [timing out while uploading a file](https://github.com/fluxerapp/fluxer/issues/582) can occur.
+[SSO functionality is apparently also broken](https://github.com/fluxerapp/fluxer/issues/556). refactor repo changed a lot of things around but there are still critical bugs and issues with hardcoded values flying here 'n' there.
+Use de-federated Matrix in the meantime.

 ## Building the image